 - A Subversion server to collect tests and track their development

-- Submissions from HP, Microsoft, some Mozilla contributors, and individual volunteers.
+- Submissions from HP, Microsoft, Mozilla, and individual volunteers.

 What we're missing:

 - Awareness of W3C test formats at Mozilla and sync-up between W3C and Mozilla's test repositories.
-(Mozilla contributors already write tests in reftest format, many of which could be imported into the CSS test suite if they included the necessary metadata.)
+(Mozilla contributors already write tests in reftest format.)

 The goal here is to present the tests for each module on an official W3C server in the formats needed to run on all CSS implementations; to have the tests indexed so that it is easy for a developer to find the tests he is interested in running; and to have a coverage report that shows which parts of the spec are tested and which tests are missing.